abzico/texpackr/README.md

 * (optional) `make check`
 * `make install` - then you will get executable file `texpackr`, shared and dynamic libraries along with header files necessary to develop the program.

+## ndk-build support

+This project has `Android.mk` build support for Android.

 # Dependencies

 * [libpng](http://www.libpng.org/pub/png/libpng.html) - installed on your system